rexxars/sourcemap-decorate-callsites/README.md

 ## Notes

-* Errors while reading the sourcemap is currently supressed.
-The functions will simply not be modified in the case of errors.
-To debug why a sourcemap can't be resolved, you may pass `DEBUG=sourcemap-decorate-callsites` to your Node application, which will print debug info while resolving.
+* To debug why a sourcemap can't be resolved or results in an error, you may pass `DEBUG=sourcemap-decorate-callsites` to your Node application, which will print debug info while resolving.

 ## License